FallDownTheSystem/modern-js/src/pages/new-es-features.md

 #### Spread syntax

 Spread syntax `...` looks exactly like rest syntax.
 In a way, rest syntax is the opposite of spread syntax.
-Spread syntax *"expands"* an array into its elements, while rest syntax collects multiple elements and *"condenses"* them into a single element.
+Spread syntax *" expands "* an array into its elements, while rest syntax collects multiple elements and *" condenses "* them into a single element.

 ```js ln
 function sum(x, y, z) {